Teach them manners with manners. Teach them respect with respect.

 Cue the Meltdown followed by… tears, screaming … and some people just staring at them like they don’t know how to be out with other people.

-Today I want you to have a little more compassion for your own children.
-Teach them manners with manners.
+Let’s have a little more compassion for our children.
+Let’s teach them manners with manners.
 Teach them respect with respect.

 If we want our children to be nice, try to explain nicely how the world works sometimes.